-Some people suspect that we don’t like plosives because it’s an involuntary noise that our hunter-gatherer ancestors made long ago if they inadvertently put poisonous, bitter berries in their mouths.
+Some people suspect plosives remind us of involuntary noises that our hunter-gatherer ancestors made long ago if they inadvertently put poisonous, bitter berries in their mouths.
 (Hey, evolutionary value!)

 It’s one theory of why words like pus are almost universally disliked.
 They feel wrong—or even disgusting and dangerous—in our mouths.
 They feel like words that should be spit out.
 In fact, we are expelling the ugliest words by saying them.

-One theory maintains that words from the Romance languages have a more flowing, euphonious sound, and thus give us prettier-sounding words.
-By the same token, Germanic words, with their hard k and guttural sounds, convey the opposite—a hard, striking, uninviting sound.
-But in our list, both pugilist and pulchritude are two clear examples from Latin and Greek, so this theory may not fit all cases.
+Many words from the Romance languages have a more flowing, euphonious sound, and thus give us prettier-sounding words.
+By the same token, many Germanic words that have made their way into the English language, convey the opposite—a hard, striking, uninviting sound.
+Yet so many have pleasant, even beautiful meanings despite their tone when spoken.
+Now this theory may not fit in all cases.
+After all, on our list, both pugilist and pulchritude are two clear examples from Latin and Greek.

 What’s the final consensus?
 The reason we find particular words in the English language so ugly probably has a lot to do with the way our mouths and throats behave when we form those words, a little bit to do with their origins, and a little dependent on context, as well (the word “hate,” for example).
+It could be they remind us of something unpleasant.
 Did your ugliest words make it to our list?
 Let us know!